-BIO:105 Introductory Biology
+BIO:105 Introductory Biology 4.0 cr.

-4.0 cr.
 An introduction to the science of biology.
 Topics include the scientific method, basic chemistry, cells (structure, function, energy transformation and reproduction), genetics, DNA applications, classification and characteristics of organisms, and evolution.
 This course is designed for students who are not majoring in biology or health-related fields.
 This course is not intended to replace or substitute for BIO:114 or BIO:115.
 (59.4 Lec.
 Hrs. / 39.6 Lab Hrs.)
 This course satisfies a general education requirement in the Natural Sciences Area.

-Prerequisite: RDG:032 or RDG:033, or minimum reading placement scores based on college assessment.
+Prerequisite: RDG:032 or RDG:033; or minimum reading placement scores based on college assessment.

-BIO:114 General Biology IA 4.0 cr.
+BIO:114 General Biology IA

-Introduction to basic principles of biology.
-Topics include chemical applications in biology, cellular biology, bioenergetics, cell division, and genetics.
+This course is an introduction to the basic principles of biology.
+Topics studied include chemical applications in biology, cellular biology, bioener-getics, cell division, and genetics.
 (59.4 Lec.
 Hrs. / 39.6 Lab Hrs.)
-This course satisfies a general education requirement in the Natural Sciences Area.

-Recommended: Successful completion of CHM:122 or one year high school chemistry.
-Prerequisite: MAT:041 or MAT:053 and RDG:032 or RDG:033, or minimum math and reading placement scores based on college assessment.
+This course satisfies a general education require-ment in the Natural Sciences Area.
+Prerequisite: HIT:139, MAT:053, and RDG:032 or RDG:033; or minimum math and reading place-ment scores based on college assessment.